wax-office-of-inspector-general/wax-developer/docs/operate/wax-bp/chains-json.md

 ---
 title: Creating a chains.json
 order: 141
-lang: en
 ---

 ## Why a chains.json?

-Since a [bp.json](/docs/wax-bp/bp-json) is needed for every chain (this includes a separate producerjson for Mainnet and Testnet), there is the need for listing all the producerjson associated with a block producer and chain.
+Since a [bp.json](/operate/wax-bp/bp-json) is needed for every chain (this includes a separate producerjson for Mainnet and Testnet), there is the need for listing all the producerjson associated with a block producer and chain.
 The chains.json simply lists and links the bp.json to a chain-id.

 ## Creating the chains.json